 However, not all proposed projects have progressed to schedule.
-Planned construction of the Paekākāriki seawall faced some challenges as a combination of increased costs and our decision to limit capital expenditure led to its deferral to a 2021/22 start date.
-The proposed Mahara Gallery improvements have been deferred and are now planned to start in 2021 and the planned Raumati Pool building re-purposing has been even further deferred.
+Planned construction of the Paekākāriki seawall faced some challenges as a combination of increased costs and capital expenditure constraints led to its deferral to a 2021/22 start date.
+The proposed Mahara Gallery improvements have also been deferred due to the capital expenditure constraints adopted, and are now planned to start in 2021.

-You can see more information on our key initiatives and major projects on pages 14-15 of this annual report or by going to our website www.kapiticoast.govt.nz
+You can see more information on our key initiatives and major projects on pages 14 to 15 of this annual report or by going to our website www.kapiticoast.govt.nz